Runtime logs¶

 In the Graph service configuration file, set

-so that the logrotate tool can recognize the log file name.
-Then, restart the service.timestamp_in_logfile_name = false
+timestamp_in_logfile_nametofalseso that the logrotate tool can recognize the log file name.
+Then, restart the service.timestamp_in_logfile_name = false -

 Install logrotate.